-The Goose, Golden Egg and Farmer
+The Goose, Golden Egg, and Farmer

 The farmer and wife might not have had everything they ever wanted, but what they did have was something very special.
-On their farm was a goose, which lay a golden egg every day.
+On their farm was a goose, which laid a golden egg every day.
 The farmer would sell it in the market and get ample money in return.
 This kept the farmer and his wife happy initially, but soon they desired more.

 The next morning they cut open the goose to take out all her eggs, but to their horror, there was only flesh and bones inside.
 They had foolishly killed their beloved goose for more money but now they would get none!
-The tale of the farmer thus birthed the idiom “kill not the goose that lays the golden egg” and became an important moral story for kids.
+The tale of the farmer thus birthed the idiom “Kill not the goose that lays the golden egg” and became an important moral story for kids.

 The Cow Squad

-Four cows had been friends since forever.
+Four cows had been friends forever.
 They did everything together, from grazing grass to resting and playing around.
 Because they always had each other, no lion or tiger could prey on them.

 But one day, the four cows got into a fight.
 They argued and argued, till they decided that they would part ways.
 That day each cow did everything on its own.
-They grazed alone, and rested alone and hopped around alone.
+They grazed alone, rested alone, and hopped around alone.
 Soon the lions and the tigers began to notice and hid in the bushes.
 As each cow passed by, they pounced on the cows and killed them all one by one.